TomatorCZ/Bachelor_thesis/README.md

 ## Status

-20.2.2021 - Scenario 2 is functional and can be reviewed for first time.
+20.2.2021 - Scenario 2 is functional and can be reviewed for the first time.

+22.2.2021 - Scenario 1 was set and it is in progress.

 ## Scenarios